kubamarkiewicz/Musca-Kito/README.md

 ### Administration panel

-Go to URL `your_app_url/admin` and you should see login screen to the administration panel.
+To access administration panel go to URL `your_app_url/admin` and you will see login screen.
 Login using username: _demo_ and password: _demo_
 Next click on a link "Hello demo" in the top right corner to change your username and password.